Richmond to Raleigh Project

 The Richmond to Raleigh Project is a collaboration with the State of North Carolina to develop the currently out-of-service S-Line corridor for future high-performance rail service between Richmond, VA and Raleigh, NC.

-Project Schedule
+Project Summary

-Project Description
+Project schedule

 The S-Line corridor, part of the Richmond to Raleigh (R2R) project, is a railroad line on the Southeast Corridor (SEC) that will provide future high-performance passenger rail services connecting communities from Richmond, Virginia to Raleigh, North Carolina.